TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.1.LCLAE/README.md

 # merge tracts for all individuals into a single file
 touch all.tracts.txt; for f in `ls *tracts.d2.*`; do sed '1d' $f >> amboseli_LCLAE_tracts.txt; done
+# merge all majority rule calls for all individuals into a single file
+touch all.majrule.txt; for f in `ls *Maj*`; do sed '1d' $f >> amboseli.majrule.txt; done ## these are only used in 02.3 for pedigree inconsistencies
 ```

 ## Visualizing local ancestry calls